Metabolic Bone Disease (MBD) in Chameleons

 Choosing the best cage for your chameleon

-There is a great opportunity for housing a chameleon in a cage that is a focal point and an object of beauty in your house.
+There is a great opportunity to house a chameleon in a cage that will be a focal point and an object of beauty in your house.
 Be warned: getting the best chameleon cage involves planning and expense!

 Whatever cage you decide on must be escape-proof.
 Chameleons are master escapologists.
 Your plump Veiled will have no difficulty in compressing laterally and slipping through a narrow gap.